Last updated on May 3rd, 2023 at 09:39 am

 Color-coded plates not only look cool, but they also make working out easier.
 You know exactly what you are loading on the bar and never have to double-check.
 I’ve seen quite a few people use colored tape along the edges of their black plates for just this reason.

-Wanting colored plates doesn’t require you to go kg, it just gives you more options that way.
+Wanting colored plates doesn’t require you to go kg; it just gives you more options.
 There are some very nice sets of colored plates available in lbs, but there are more in kilos.
 Since the standardization is for kilos, the color-coding for lbs is not standard from brand to brand.

-For some, when building a home gym, having colored plates is an attractive option.
+For some, having colored plates is an attractive option when building a home gym.
 It gives their home gym character and just plain looks cool.
 If this is you, you might want to look at kg plates.

 Adding weight is more intuitive

-For me, I went with bumpers and added 15 lb, 35 lb, and 55 lb plates to fill those gaps, but I also realize that these sizes are relatively new and not found in some gyms or in many brands of plate.
+For me, I went with bumpers and added 15 lb, 35 lb, and 55 lb plates to fill those gaps, but I also realized that these sizes are relatively new and not found in some gyms or in many brands of plates.

 In fact, some well-known powerlifters refuse to even consider using these newer sizes.
-Dave Tate, a world-renown powerlifter and owner of Elite FTS mentions this fairly often on the Elite FTS YouTube channel.
+Dave Tate, a world-renowned powerlifter and owner of Elite FTS, mentions this fairly often on the Elite FTS YouTube channel.

 If you are looking for a more common-sense method of loading for progressive overload, kg plates might be something to consider.